Eric Drew Feldman: Black Francis (1991 - 1994)

 Feldman met the Pixies' Frank Black in 1991, when Pere Ubu were touring as the Pixies' opening act, and later played keyboards on the Pixies' Trompe le Monde (1991) and toured with them.
 He can also be seen in the video for "Alec Eiffel".
 Feldman's brother Jef also played on the song "Space (I Believe In)" from the same record and was the inspiration behind its lyrics.
 After the Pixies split, Feldman worked with Frank Black on his solo albums Frank Black (1993) and Teenager of the Year (1994), producing, arranging and also playing bass and keyboards.

 In 1994, after two Frank Black albums, Feldman applied for a job with PJ Harvey, who was putting together a band.
 He played on Is This Desire?
 (1998), White Chalk (2007), the PJ Harvey/John Parish album A Woman A Man Walked By (2009), and has regularly toured with her.
 His band kNIFE & fORK has opened for her.

 While in Australia touring with Frank Black, he met the Australian band Custard.
 He recorded two albums with them in the U.S.: Wisenheimer (1995) and We Have the Technology (1996).

 In 1996, he produced In a Bar, Under the Sea by Belgian band dEUS.
 Two years later, he produced Jesus Hits Like the Atom Bomb by Dallas group Tripping Daisy.
 He later produced Together We're Heavy (2004) by The Polyphonic Spree, a 24-member troupe containing three ex-members of Tripping Daisy.
 He also produced the album Revival (2000) by Brooklyn singer-songwriter (and sometime Frank Black songwriting collaborator) Reid Paley.

 Through the 1990s Feldman continued to tour on and off with Frank Black and the Catholics and joined the band in the studio to make Dog in the Sand, Black Letter Days, Devil's Workshop, and Show Me Your Tears, as well producing the unreleased album Sunday Sunny Mill Valley Groove Day.
 In the song "85 Weeks" from 1999's Pistolero, Frank Black retells a story about Captain Beefheart as told to Black and other band members by Feldman (the opening lines of "Once Eric said, 'Come gather 'round.
 I'll tell a tale that is sure to astound'" make a clear reference to Feldman).
 Since Feldman did not participate in the production of Pistolero the incident may date back to an earlier recording session.

 On April 25, 2008, Feldman performed live with Black Francis at the San Francisco International Film Festival at the Castro Theatre.
 Black Francis and his band performed the original score The Golem, which Feldman produced, for the 1920 silent movie The Golem: How He Came into the World.
 In 2009 he co-produced and played on a new collaboration entitled NonStopErotik, released March 2010.
 They toured together briefly as a three-piece to support the album.'

+In 2013, Feldman mixed and played keyboards on Matthew Edwards and the Unfortunates album The Fates and single Minotaur.
+He also played keyboards on their album Folklore (2017).